dsc-courses/practice.dsc40a.com/problems/wi23-final/wi23-final-q08.md

 # BEGIN SUBPROB

-\[4 points\] 1% of the population have a certain genetic defect.
+1% of the population have a certain genetic defect.
 1% of administered tests are positive when the patient doesn't have the gene (false positives).
 Show that there is no true positive probability such that the probability of a patient having the genetic defect given a positive result (the posterior) can be 90%.
 (Hint: remember a probability $p$ needs to fulfill $0\leq p \leq 1$.)

-::: responsebox
-4in
+# BEGIN SOLUTION

 -   Hypothesis: patient has the gene, $P(H) = 0.01$